-- Good understanding of data types and few java.lang classes like String, Math, System etc. java.io stream concepts.
+- Good understanding of data types and few of “java.lang” classes like String, Math, System, etc. java.io stream concepts.

-If you are a experienced professional then as a Java developer you may also need to understand the following basic things in addition to the ones listed above.
+If you are an experienced professional then as a Java developer you may also need to understand the following basic things in addition to the ones listed above.

 - Understand design patterns and its usage in Java

-- Improvements on language from major version changes (Generics, Annotations, Enums, ...).
+- Improvements in language from major version changes (Lambda, NIO, Generics, Annotations, Enums, …).

 - Coding Conventions.